 "Not gonna share with us your mommy's letter?" the boy on the left asked, making his company smirk.

-"I said you owe me a Pegasus, Tiny Tim," the lad in the middle said.
+"I said you owe me a Pegasus, Silly Tim," the lad in the middle said.

 Aram remembered his name.
 Cillian.
 He rose to his feet and looked Cillian in the face.
 Cillian was taller and bigger, surrounded by goons, but Aram’s Grandfather had told him to never lose dignity, even when facing trouble alone.

 "My name is Aram Nazarethian, and I don't owe you anything."